Answers to Frequently Asked Questions

 Additions of the old documents to the new applications will be made in December and early January.

 When you apply for our graduate programs, we will automatically consider you for these types of support.
 If you are admitted and offered a position, it is at this time that we will need additional paperwork.

 Please see Recommendation Letters.

-Recommenders have until January 3, 2013 to submit their letters.
-However, submission before the deadline is highly encouraged.
+We highly encourage recommenders to submit their letters before the deadline.
 Follow the instructions in the online application to ensure that your recommenders are able to submit their letters.

 The application review begins shortly after the application deadline.
 We do not have a rolling application process, although we encourage all applicants to apply as early to correct problems that might arise.

 Please follow the instructions in the online application for submitting documents such as resumes and publications.

 If you are a U.S. citizen or permanent resident, you must complete the online application's financial forms to be considered for multi-year University Graduate Fellowships, Departmental Block Grant Fellowships, Diversity Fellowships, and Graduate Opportunity Program (GOP) Awards.
 To be considered for GOP Awards, you also must complete the Free Application for Federal Student Aid (FAFSA).
 When completing the section on resources for the coming academic year, provide your best estimate of your summer gross earnings.
 In the other income section, only list fellowships which have already been awarded to you.
 For additional living expenses, give your best estimate for the coming academic year.
 Please be sure to include a Personal History Statement describing your personal history and intellectual development.
 All admitted applicants are automatically considered and no special application is needed.

 There are several multi-year fellowships listed on the online application's financial forms.
 If you wish to be considered for any of these you must submit the appropriate form (there is one for domestic students, one for international).